 The Gunfight at the O.K.
 Corral is the famous draw that put Tombstone on the map.
 Especially popular since tourism became the rage with the advent of automobile travel.

-The town itself has had its ups and downs for commercial success.
+The town itself has had its ups and downs for tourist interest success.
 It has pretty regularly been intent on capitalizing on its tourism potential.
 Many citizens in town rely on tourism for their income and jobs.

 The very first attraction was Boot Hill.
 It's still there and popular today!